michael-collins/creative-research-book/projects/ritual/deliver_ritual_project_document.md

 9. **Image credits** \(optional\)
 10. **Appendix** \(optional\)

+### If using Adobe InDesign

+1. Create a new document
+   * Select the **print** tab and then select **letter** size.
+   * You can use a free Adobe template as a starting point, or start with a blank document.
+2. For styling, please use the paragraph and character styles panel to manage the document's text styles.
+To change a style, you can make a change to text in the document, select the corresponding style definition, and click on the **Redefine Style** button.
+Make sure you have at least two heading styles defined.
+3. **Table of Contents:** Make sure you are using the proper headings styles in the document so that the ToC can automatically update.
+If there is no table of contents in the template you chose, or you started from scratch, use **Layout** -> **Table of Contents** to insert one.
+You can choose from your predefined styles to create the ToC in the dialog box.
+4. **Exporting:** Typically, you will be editing the document as spreads (two pages next to each other as they would appear in a printed book).
+   * To export spreads as single pages, choose File -> Export.
+Choose **PDF** from the dropdown, then **save**.
+When the dialog appears, select the Export As **Pages** setting.

+### MS Word

+1. Create a new from template document or select a blank document
+   * For starting with a template, select the **Paper with Cover and ToC** template.
+   * You can use this template as a starting point and modify the styles, or if starting with a blank document, modify the default styles for headings.
+2. **Table of Contents:**
+   * If you started from scratch and there is no Table of Contents, go to tab called **References** and select **Table of Contents** to insert one.
+You can right-click to update the ToC automatically when adding new sections.
+   * Use document styles properly.
+Use headings and subheadings so that your Table of Contents can be automatically regenerated.
+   * To change styles for the entire document, you can modify a heading, in the **Home** tab, you can right click the style you wish to update, and choose **Update to Match Selection**.
+3. **Exporting:** File -> Save As.
+Choose **PDF** from the dropdown, then **save**.
+When the dialog appears, select the Export As **Pages** setting.

 ### Submission details

 1. The final document should be exported and uploaded in PDF format.